ZenekeZene/picasso/README.md

 It has been inspired by the work of the magnificent [Magoz](https://magoz.studio/#selected-work) (*).

-It is designed to be implemented on my own portfolio, but you can fork it and use where you want.
+It is designed to be implemented on my own portfolio, but you can fork it and use wherever you want.

 Among other things, it has the following...